HausCloud/AWS-EB-SSL/README.md

   - CERTBOT_CERT_NAME (Name of your certificate)
   - CERTBOT_EMAIL (E-mail to attach to certificate)
   - CERTBOT_DOMAIN_LIST (Comma separated domain list)
+- [Optional] CNAME to your EB environment URL

 ## Usage